PhotoSeek creator Tom Dempsey reveals his favorite photographic gear adopted from 1978-2017.

 Support Tom’s work — buy anything at Amazon.com.

 The above products surpass the following older equipment which I no longer use:

 Sony Alpha NEX-7 with Sony E-Mount 18-200mm lens (33 oz; Tom’s usage July 2012−April 2016)

 A cowboy guides horses on dusty Park Butte Trail, Mount Baker Wilderness, Washington.
-Camera: Sony Alpha NEX-7 at 140mm with Sony E-Mount 18-200mm f3.5-6.3 OSS lens.
+Shot on a Sony Alpha NEX-7 camera at 140mm using Sony E-Mount 18-200mm f3.5-6.3 OSS lens.

 Sony DSC-RX100 version I (8.5 oz; used by Tom in 2013-14, is now my wife’s main camera, replacing Canon G9):

 Tom’s Personal Computer system (from December 2012−2016):